Chemical Engineering Major

 - Three three-credit courses in the Social Sciences.
 Either Economics I (49.201) or Economics II (49.202) must be used to satisfy one of the Social Science course requirements.

-- A General Education course that fulfills the Diversity requirement must be taken.
+- A Core Curriculum course that fulfills the Diversity requirement must be taken.

-- No more than two General Education courses can be taken from the same department.
+- No more than two Core Curriculum courses can be taken from the same department.

 2. The student in the General Chemical Engineering curriculum must take three chemical engineering technical electives, one other approved technical elective and an approved advanced chemistry elective or equivalent.